 The valuation of secured property is established as of January 1 and is subsequently equalized in August.
-Property taxes are payable in two installments, due November 1 and February 1 respectively and become delinquent after December 10 and April 10 respectively.
+Property taxes are payable in two installments, due November 1 and February 1 respectively and become delinquent on December 10 and April 10 respectively.
 A 10% penalty attaches to any delinquent installment plus a \$10 cost on the second installment.
-In addition, property on the secured roll with respect to which taxes are delinquent is declared tax defaulted on or about June 30 of the fiscal year.
+Property on the secured roll with delinquent taxes is sold to the State on or about June 30 of the calendar year.
 Such property may thereafter be redeemed by payment of the delinquent taxes and the delinquency penalty, plus a \$15 redemption fee and a redemption penalty of 1.5% per month to the time of redemption.
-If taxes are unpaid for a period of five years or more, the property is subject to sale by the tax-collecting authority of the relevant county.
+If taxes are unpaid for a period of five years or more, the property is deeded to the State and is then subject to sale by the tax-collecting authority of the relevant county.